 In October 2022, the Panel announced the appointment of three Research Teams to undertake the active research, which include Ihi Research of Christchurch, Mana Pounamu Consulting and Statistician Dr Paul Brown, a Research Fellow at the School of Computing and Mathematical Sciences, Waikato University.
 All three teams have met with the Panel and the OAG as well as various staff across Police to ensure they have a good understanding of Police culture, systems and processes.
-S9(2)(g)(t)
+A fourth team, yet to be publicly announced, will commence work in the coming weeks with a focus on disabled people's engagement with, and experience of, Police.